-There’s more to Nepal than Everest!
-This Annapurna trek provides a unique and close-up insight into village life in this beautiful area of the Himalayas.
+There’s more to Nepal than Everest, this Annapurna Community trek provides a unique and close-up insight into village life in this beautiful area of the Himalayas.
 Mohare Hill (3,300m) offers spectacular panoramic views of the Annapurnas, Dhaulagiri and Machhapuchhare (Fish Tail Mountain); some of the highest mountains of the world – a definite highlight of this trip.
 Trekking in a pristine and unspoilt area, you are unlikely to meet many other trekkers.
-Instead, you will meet the local farmers, yak herders and village people in the communities where you will be treated more as a guest than a tourist
+Instead, you will meet the local farmers, yak herders and village people in the communities where you will be treated more as a guest than a tourist.

 Drive to Galeshwor.
 Trek to Bas Kharka.

 Starting from Pokhara, you are driven to Galeshwar via Beni, where you start your trek.
 Heading up to Bas Kharka from Galeshwar you pass scattered farmhouses, climbing through forest and then orange groves as you approach the attractive village.
 Much of the route follows stone paths and stairways leading up and down.
 You will have time to explore this Magar village, maybe visit the school and health post.
 In season, enjoy the sweet oranges that grow on the hillsides.

 Trek from Bas Kharka to Nangi.

 Today we have an easy day of 2-3 hours hike down the hill to Dandakharka community lodge – a lovely, but basic community lodge set in an open field.
 Emerging from the rhododendron forest into clearer valleys we stop by lunch in a beautiful spot then it is a leisurely walk on to Nangi, the main village where you will spend the night.

 Here you may visit the school and observe the activities of the students, although interaction with the students is highly discouraged.
 You may also visit local cottage industries including making paper from locally grown plants and also visit some income generating projects.